Types of Tokens

 • Instrument Identifier Token

-: Contains the tokenized primary account number (PAN) for card payments as well as the associated network token or U.S. or Canadian bank account number and routing number.
+: Contains the tokenized primary account number (PAN) for card payments as well as the associated network token or US or Canadian bank account number and routing number.

 • Network Token